Supertranslation-Invariant Dressed Lorentz Charges: Comparison with known prescriptions

 The last term in eq.(\ref{rj42}) is exactly a total derivative and the term just before it is also a total derivative on $\mathcal{I}^+_-$ (which is the point where we evaluate the charges).
 This means that all of the different prescriptions give the same angular momentum if the charge is defined on $\mathcal{I}^+_-$.
 Despite having the same angular momentum they give different boost charges and this can give rise to a central term in the Lorentz algebra.
 The requirement of having zero central term fixes the remaining ambiguity and in fact a careful selection of the parameters $(\alpha,\beta)$ that gives zero central extension is that which we made in (\ref{rj51}).

 We can show that the invariant charge (\ref{rj22}) can be written as

 where the quantity $B_Y(u)$ is not invariant under supertranslation and is defined as

-When written in this form it is easy to see that the invariant charge $Q_Y$ coincides with the invariant charge in \cite{yau2}.
-The advantage of $Q_Y$ is that we derived it by going through our universal procedure, which we can call in short ``remove boundary gravitons and dress.''
+When written in this form it is easy to see that in the case of rotations the invariant charge $Q_Y$ {coincides with the invariant charge in \cite{compinvref,yau21a,yau21b}.
+For boosts, $Q_Y$ reproduces the invariant center of mass formula of~\cite{kwy18,yau21b} when the Bondi news vanishes.} The advantage of $Q_Y$ is that we derived it by going through our universal procedure, which we can call in short ``remove boundary gravitons and dress.''
 This procedure works in principle for any observable.